Private sector off-payroll working: proposed IR35 changes

 In April 2017, the Government made changes to the legislation in the public sector, making the public sector client responsible for determining the individual’s employment status for tax purposes and the fee-payer responsible for operating PAYE and paying employer NICs where the individual is determined to be an employee.
 It introduced an online employment status tool to assist with the assessment.
 The Government considers these reforms have been successful in increasing tax compliance (an additional £410 million has been raised) and have made enforcement easier for HMRC.

-Consultation: off-payroll working in the private sector
+What is the government consultation considering; off-payroll working in the private sector

-The Government issued a consultation on 18 May setting out possible options for reforming the legislation in the private sector and seeking views.
+The government issued a consultation on 18 May setting out possible options for reforming the legislation in the private sector and seeking views.
 This makes it clear that it considers extending the public sector reforms to the private sector to be the lead option.
 This would mean that end-user clients would be made responsible for assessing a contractor’s employment status for tax purposes and, where deemed to be an employee, the entity that pays the personal service company (be that the client or an agency) would be responsible for operating PAYE and paying employer NICs.

 Other options considered in the consultation include: